OnionIoT/Omega2-LTE/README.md

 ## Images

 The [Images](./Images) directory holds official photos of the Omega2 LTE.
 Credit goes to the team at [Crowd Supply](https://www.crowdsupply.com/).

+## Hardware

+Schematics and layout images are available for the Omega2 LTE in the [Hardware](./Hardware) directory.